TeamADAPT/ADAPTbaby/README.md

 As of the latest commit:
 - Updated `adaptbaby_main.py` with expanded multi-model support, including OpenAI, Anthropic, Gemini, and Hugging Face models
+- Added support for new Claude 3.5 models: Claude 3.5 Opus, Claude 3.5 Sonnet, and Claude 3.5 Haiku
 - Integrated multiple LLM providers and implemented `langchain_completion` function to handle different model types
 - Enhanced `adaptbaby_agent` to use the new completion function
 - Successfully tested integration with various models from different providers